sguzman/rssify/docs/CONTRIBUTING.md

 * Observability first.
 Every decision is explainable via logs, metrics, traces.
 * Backwards compatibility.
 Schema and output changes are versioned explicitly.

+### 1.1 Rationale

+Rationale and dataflow for these contracts live in [ARCHITECTURE.md](./ARCHITECTURE.md); read alongside this doc when implementing or reviewing.

 ## 2. Workspace layout

 We maintain strict boundaries.
 Adapters depend on `core`, never on each other.